-• NOTE: The first value in the Pulse Width line refers to the first four axes of the controller (for example, the horizontal X and Y axes), while the second value refers to the other two axes of the controller (for example, the vertical Z axis).
+NOTE: The first value in the Pulse Width line refers to the first four directions the controller can move in (for example, the X+, X-, Y+ and Y- axes), while the second value refers to the other two axes of the controller (for example, the vertical Z+ and Z- axis).
 These values are set to be different if the controller used on the vertical axis is separate from that used on the horizontal, and are left the same if a single controller is used.
 If two controllers are desired, the calculations for these values need to be performed separately based on the desired speed for each axis http://docs.pv-automation.com/ - myCNC Online Documentation